OUTLINE

 Every member of a blockchain database has a copy of the full chain and receives each new block one by one.
 Unlike a centralized database that could be altered from one primary location, any tampering with a blockchain would notify every member of the database that something has been altered.

-While technically a Blockchain can exist without the need for a cryptocurrency (Bitcoin) in a private environment, they generally become the requirement in a public Blockchain due to the fact that they are used as rewards for miners to uphold the decentralized database.
+While technically a Blockchain implementation can exist without the need for a cryptocurrency (Bitcoin) in a private environment, they generally become the requirement in a public Blockchain due to the fact that they are used as rewards for miners to uphold the decentralized database.

 How does Blockchain work?